RTXI/rtxi/HACKING.md

 provide full access to all features of rtxi, and that is mainly because hardware access requires sudo privileges, which may break exe linking with this target.
 This target is a convenience function for running the binary to quickly test whether it runs properly after compilation.
+To circumvent this problem, run the build and install targets for dev preset, then directly run the binary with sudo.
+This will ensure that your build process does not create root permissions in build byproducts.

 #### `spell-check` and `spell-fix`